KatherineWadhwani/cs120-KatherineWadhwani/notuber/README.txt

 loading the page in a new window under the same conditions and clearing the cache still elicited different results, so there was substantial variation which could explain why I didn't see the expected enhancements.
 Conversely, minifying the JavaScript code appeared to greatly impove efficiency.
 I hypothesize that a significant increase in preformance was seen when minifying the JavaScript file, as compared to minimizing the CSS file, because the Javascript file was was much larger.
-However, I did not incorporate the minified JavaScript code into my final result because it is much harder to read.
-Because this is the beginning of the project, I will likely have to edit my file and I would prefer a slightly less efficient version with which I can confidently interact.